🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 pass

-PyG's MessagePassing allows you to implement GNN layers as follows:
+With PyG's MessagePassing, you can implement GNN layers as follows:

 ✅ Efficient sparse tensor operations